Purchasing Hearing Aids

 Hearing Aid Can Be Adjusted For Better Performance

-At Ultimate Hearing, we measure every hearing aid’s performance using Real Ear Measurement Technology.
+At Ultimate Hearing of Laguna Hills, we measure every hearing aid’s performance using Real Ear Measurement Technology.
 This process allows us to make adjustments to a patient’s hearing aid while in the ear and speech stimulus is being used.

 Sadly, about 65% of all hearing aids brought into our office which were purchased from outside sources can benefit from adjustments.
 On countless occasions, patients report a marked difference between the original setting (from the other office) and the adjustments we recommend.
 Although not every hearing aid performs equally, all hearing aids when properly fit and adjusted, should sound clear and fit comfortably.